I have to confess I’m a little obsessed with wrap bracelets at the moment, I got this one for my birthday:

 The only way to find out whether you have cool or warm undertones is by having your colours analysed in person.
 Some people offer online colour analysis where you send them a series of photos.
 I love the idea of it, but unfortunately it’s often inaccurate.
 It’s impossible to simply look at someone and tell what season they are (although I’m often asked to do this! 😉 ).
 During an in-person colour analysis session it’s important that you see the way the colours change your skin, in real time, in front of the mirror.
 Watching your skin react and your face change is all part of the (deeply exciting) process.

 What should I wear?
 Anything you like apart from hoodies or polo neck jumpers.
+You will be wearing a thick white cotton cape during the draping process, so be sure to factor that extra layer in.

 Can I bring a friend?
 Yes!
 Absolutely.
 The more the merrier.
 It’ll be magical for them to watch.